The Decision (TV program): Critical reception

 The television program drew high ratings, with Nielsen announcing that an average of 9.948 million people watched the show in the United States, with 13.1 million watching at the time of James' announcement.
 Cleveland topped all markets with a 26.0 Nielsen rating and 39 share.
-The show's Nielsen ratings were 6.1 in households, and 4.1 in 18-49, making it the most watched cable show of the night.
+The show's Nielsen ratings were 6.1 in households, and 4.1 in 18–49, making it the most watched cable show of the night.

-The show drew criticism for the prolonged wait until James' actual decision which was mostly filled in with panel discussions.
-(In addition in a call with Media critics the day before ESPN said the decision would have actually occurred in the first 10 to 15 minutes of the program.)
-Along with the spectacle of the show itself.
-The phrase "taking my talents to South Beach" became a punch line for critics.
+The show drew criticism for the prolonged wait until James' actual announcement, which was mostly filled in with panel discussions.
+(In a call with media critics the day before the special aired, ESPN said the decision would occur in the first 10 to 15 minutes of the program.)
+Along with the spectacle of the show itself, the phrase "taking my talents to South Beach" became a punch line for critics.

-In Cleveland, fans considered James' departure a betrayal that ranks second to The Move, Art Modell's relocation of the Cleveland Browns to Baltimore.
+In Cleveland, fans considered James' departure a betrayal that ranks second to The Move (Art Modell's relocation of the Cleveland Browns to Baltimore).
 Associated Press wrote that The Decision joined The Move, The Drive, The Shot, and The Fumble in "Cleveland's sports hall of shame".
-Almost immediately, Cleveland Cavaliers majority owner Dan Gilbert wrote an open letter to fans published in Comic Sans typeface on the Cavs website, denouncing James' decision as a "selfish", "heartless", "callous", and "cowardly betrayal", while guaranteeing that the Cavs would win an NBA title before the "self-declared former King".
+Cleveland Cavaliers majority owner Dan Gilbert wrote an open letter to fans published in Comic Sans typeface on the Cavs website, denouncing James' decision as a "selfish", "heartless", "callous", and "cowardly betrayal", while declaring that the Cavs would win an NBA title before the "self-declared former King".
+(This proved incorrect as James' Heat would win the championship in 2012, while the Cavaliers would not do so until 2016, and with James back on the roster).
 Gilbert's sports-memorabilia company Fathead also lowered the price of wall graphics depicting James from $99.99 to $17.41, the birth year of Benedict Arnold.

 William Rhoden of The New York Times defended James by stating that Gilbert's "venomous, face-saving personal attack", along with the ensuing "wrath of jersey-burning fans", only validated James' decision to leave Cleveland.
 Jesse Jackson, an American civil rights activist, said Gilbert's feelings "personify a slave master mentality", and he was treating James as "a runaway slave".
 Jackson added, "This is an owner employee relationship between business partners and LeBron honored his contract.
 J. A. Adande of ESPN said, however, that James chose to promote the drama of his decision in an hour-long television special instead of showing "common courtesy" to notify Cleveland and other teams of his plans.
 On July 12, 2010, Stern fined Gilbert $100,000 for the letter's contents, while also criticizing the way James handled free agency.
-On July 14, James told J. R. Moehringer for a GQ article that there was "nothing at all" he would change about his handling of free agency.
+On July 14, James told J. R. Moehringer for a GQ article that there was "nothing at all" he would change about his conduct during free agency.